Auriana/TWEB_Project1/README.md

 - 8) DONE - modify the Change Password page.
 - 9) AU - improve design for a more practical use.
 - 10) create the analytics page.
-- 11) confirm the password.
+- 11) confirm the password of lecture.
 - 12) create the list of Archive under the blocks.
 - 13) before quit the lecture, ask if sure (both sides).
 - 14) notifications of questions.